 | Maintenance | Retraining, updating, deprecating |

-The maintenance phase has no defined end.
-This is the most important difference from a web service — budgeting, staffing, and architecture must account for it.
+The maintenance phase has no defined end date.
+This is the most important difference from a web service — budgeting, staffing, and architecture must account for it from day one.

 Build feedback loops